 The conservancy now has 20 male snakes working for them.
 Other researchers are attempting to synthesize the python's pheromones to attract larger numbers of pythons.

 "I have a feeling we're definitely gaining some ground in some key areas," Bartoszek tells DW.

 The Burmese python's reign is challenging the Everglades apex predator, the alligator.
 Recently, Mike Kimmel, a hunter with the SFWMD, rescued a 4-foot alligator from the grip of a 10-foot python.

 As Mike Kirkland puts it, "pythons really are the apex predator now — a large python and a large alligator, either one could win that battle.
 The alligator is about the only native animal down here that could possibly win."

-Earlier this year, conservancy biologists discovered a 3.35 meter long female python with a white-tailed deer inside its mouth.
+Earlier this year, conservancy biologists discovered an 11-foot-long female python with a white-tailed deer inside its mouth

-Earlier this year, conservancy biologists from Collier-Seminole State Park, a Florida State Park located on the southwest coast of the US state, discovered a 11-foot long female python with a white-tailed deer inside its mouth.
+Earlier this year, conservancy biologists from Collier-Seminole State Park, a Florida State Park located on the southwest coast of the US state, discovered an 11-foot-long female python with a white-tailed deer inside its mouth.

 "That was a 31.5-pound python that had a 35-pound white-tailed fawn in it.
 It was eating 111 percent of its body weight," says Bartoszek.

 It is the largest documented prey-to-predator ratio for a Burmese python.

 "I'm holding it in my hands looking at this small jaw.
 It was a turning point," remembers Bartoszek.
 "I knew then the beast we're dealing with and what it is capable of."